-The Board of Directors is responsible for the preparation of the financial statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Companies Act 2019, (Act 992) of Ghana, Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695) and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
-The Board of Directors is also responsible for overseeing the Company's financial reporting process.
+The Board of Directors is responsible for the preparation of the Financial Statements that give a true and fair view in accordance with International Financial Reporting Standards (IFRS) and the requirements of the Companies Act 2019, (Act 992) of Ghana, Unit Trust and Mutual Funds Regulations, 2001 (L.I 1695) and for such internal control as management determines is necessary to enable the preparation of Financial Statements that are free from material misstatement, whether due to fraud or error.
+The Board of Directors is also responsible for overseeing the Fund's financial reporting process.

-In preparing the financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the Financial Statements, the Board of Directors is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either.

-7th Rose, Trust Towers Farrar Avenue, Adabraka P.O.
-Box K.I.A.
-16068 Airport, Acora Tel: +233 302 235406 +235 302 238370 Fax: +233 302 238371 Email: info@jotnkay.ret
+7th Roor, Trust Towers Farrar Avenue, Adabraka P. O. Box K I A 16088 Airport, Accra Tel: +233 302 235406 +233 302 238370 Fax: +233 302 238371 Email: info@johnkay.net